ricmac/Cybercultural/src/posts/book-release-bubbleblog.md

 If you're curious about what I'll earn from each sale, as an indie publisher, here are those details.
 Since it's a hefty book (386 pages), the price points I've chosen give me the following estimated profit margins: US$5.63 per paperback, US$6.92 per eBook.
 I chose to publish directly to Amazon, as that was by far the easiest and most cost efficient method.

 Finally, a note on the online serialization of *Bubble Blog*, which [began back in October 2023](/p/bubble-blog-web20-memoir/).
-I've published [65 installments of the book](/p/roadmap-bubbleblog/) since then, with the remaining two installments (the epilogue) to be posted early next week.
+I've published [67 installments of the book](/p/roadmap-bubbleblog/) since then.
 If you've followed my Web 2.0 memoir journey throughout the past 14 months, or have just dipped in from time to time when a particular installment has piqued your interest, I hope you will enjoy the final product: the paperback and eBook versions.

 ## Full Book Blurb